Student Handbook & Terms and conditions

 In the first instance, it is best to try to resolve any issues with our Student Support team ([email protected]) as this will ensure the quickest response.
 This is preferable where the complaint is relatively minor.
 If the complaint cannot be resolved with our Student Support team, then you should submit it in writing to the Quality team at [email protected].
 The complaint will be investigated objectively, and you will be advised of the decision or outcome within ten business days.

-If you are not satisfied with the response to your complaint or with any decision made in regard to your studies, you may lodge an appeal in writing to the Quality Coordinator at [email protected] or the CEO at PO BOX 303, Lutwyche, QLD, 4030.
+If you are not satisfied with the response to your complaint or with any decision made in regard to your studies, you may lodge an appeal in writing to the Quality Manager at [email protected] or the CEO at PO BOX 303, Lutwyche, QLD, 4030.
 All necessary consultations will be held, and Foundation Education will make a determination of the appeal.
 You will be advised in writing of the outcome of your appeal, including the reasons for the decision, within ten business days.

 Foundation Education agrees to be bound by the recommendations arising from the external review of the complaint, and the CEO will ensure that any recommendations made are implemented within 30 days of receipt of the recommendations.